 The application is then available for 21 days for people to comment on, and anyone can comment, even if they haven't received a letter.

-We also consult specialist organisations, such as the Highways Authority, and different sections of the council.
+We also consult specialist organisations, such as the Highways Authority, and different sections of our council.
 For example, Environmental Health on the development proposed.

 They must also respond within the 21 days.